danrot/master-thesis/introduction.md

 # Introduction
-MASSIVE ART WebServices in Dornbirn is currently implementing a new open source content management framework named Sulu.
-The most fundamental base for this project is the PHP framework Symfony2.
-Another important part of Sulu is the PHPCR, which is a project defining some interfaces for a content repository.
-This specification is based on JCR (Java Content Repository).
+MASSIVE ART WebServices[^1] in Dornbirn is currently implementing a new open source content management framework named Sulu[^2].
+The most fundamental base for this project is the PHP framework Symfony2[^3].
+Another important part of Sulu is the PHPCR[^4], which is a project defining some interfaces for a content repository.
+This specification is based on JCR[^5] (Java Content Repository).

-The concrete implementation of this interface used by Sulu is Jackalope, which also includes some different transport layers.
-At the moment there are layers for Jackrabbit, which is an implementation of a content repository from the apache foundation, and for doctrine dbal, which is database abstraction layer.
+The concrete implementation of this interface used by Sulu is Jackalope[^6], which also includes some different transport layers.
+At the moment there are layers for Jackrabbit[^7], which is an implementation of a content repository from the apache foundation, and for doctrine dbal[^8], which is database abstraction layer.
 This means that you can also use a relational database as a content repository.

 Jackrabbit already supports versioning of content, so it was very easy to implement in Jackalope.
 However, at the moment the doctrine dbal transport